 Our pastoral team are always on hand to listen to children who appear low in mood or ask for help.
-The children are all aware of the role which Barry Stevens plays and can ask to see him as need requires.

 Staff also recognise that children who have been abused or witness violence may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 The Wye Forest Federation Primary may be the only stable, secure and predictable element in the lives of children at risk.
 Their behaviour may be challenging and defiant or they may be withdrawn.
 The service will endeavour to support the pupil through: